PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 ### Will it be easy to upgrade from previous versions of PrestaShop to v1.7?

 In short: **no**, it won't.
-You can upgrade, but be prepared to have to adapt or replace many of your addons (theme, modules).
+You _can_ upgrade, but be prepared to have to adapt or replace many of your addons (theme, modules).

 Now for the longer answer.
-PrestaShop 1.7.0.0 is a major version not because it packs a lot of sweet changes, but also in the [SemVer](http://build.prestashop.com/news/a-more-semantic-versioning-scheme/) sense of the term: it breaks some of the backward compatibility.
+PrestaShop 1.7.0.0 is a major version not because it packs a lot of sweet changes, but it is also major in the [SemVer](http://build.prestashop.com/news/a-more-semantic-versioning-scheme/) sense of the term: it breaks some of the backward compatibility.
 If it didn’t, we probably would have called it 1.6.2.0.

-For starters, no 1.6 theme will work on 1.7.
+For starters, 1.6 themes will not work on 1.7.
 That’s a definite.
-We rewrote the way themes are made, and theme designer will be delighted to find in the new Starter Theme a solid foundation for their own themes.
+We rewrote the way themes are made, and theme designers will be delighted to find in the new Starter Theme a solid foundation for their own themes.
 With this foundation, new themes can be created in half the time it took you to create a 1.6 theme.

 Now, about modules.
 All well-written 1.6 modules should work with little to no changes in 1.7, except: